toucansites/website/src/content/blog/articles/introducing-toucan-a-new-markdown-based-static-site-generator/index.md

 ---
 type: post
-title: "Introducing Toucan: a new Markdown-based static site senerator"
+title: "Introducing Toucan: a new Markdown-based static site generator"
 description: "We're thrilled to announce the development of Toucan, our new lightweight static site generator built using Swift."
 publication: 2024-08-12 12:00:00
 tags: